antonhalim/creating-class-macros-bk-002-public/README.md

 ---
 # Building A DSL

-Ruby comes with an quick an easy way to create accessors for an object's state.
+Ruby comes with a quick and easy way to create accessors for an object's state.

 ``` ruby
 class Person